MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Next steps

-This tutorial demonstrated data import and exploration, but there are several more tutorials covering more scenarios, including instructions for working with bigger data sets.
+This tutorial demonstrated data import and exploration, but there are several more tutorials covering more scenarios, including instructions for working with bigger datasets.

   - [Tutorial: Visualize and analyze data](scaler-getting-started-data-manipulation.md)
   - [Analyze large data with RevoScaleR and airline flight delay data](scaler-getting-started-3-analyze-large-data.md)